carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 ### Step 3: Compiling multi-frequency data
 The next step in the workflow is to combine all the files that share the same pointing direction.
-This will result a multi-frequency data set per pointing direction.
+This will result a multi-frequency data set/file per pointing direction.

 There are two things that we need to do here.
 The first is to take the output of the `get_meta` process and group it so that all the files that share a common pointing are now within a single tuple.